gituser-rk/cmk_livestatus_trafficlight/README.md

 ![Pic4](pics/4.jpg)

 ## More Pictures
-Here are some more pictur
+Here are some more pictures taken during the realisation of the project.

 ![Pic1](pics/1.jpg)
 (The trafficlight was delivered with a tiny microcontroller and driver transistors at the LED board)